When to engage with the TGA

 Approved or new substance

 Claudia wants to know whether Claudius claudium is an approved ingredient for listed medicines.
 Claudia looks up the Therapeutic Goods (Permissible Ingredients)Determination No 2 2017 and finds that Claudius claudium is not on the list.
-This means Claudia would need to make an application for a new substance before she could use Claudius claudium in a listed medicine.
-Claudia finds the data requirements for a new substance described in the Australian regulatory guidelines for complementary medicines (ARGCM) on the TGA website.
+This means Claudia would need to make an application for a substance evaluation before she could use Claudius claudium in a listed medicine.
+Claudia finds the data requirements for a substance evaluation described in the Australian regulatory guidelines for complementary medicines (ARGCM) on the TGA website.

 Evidence for therapeutic claims